Mahmoud Abbas Fast Facts

 May 3, 2017 - Meets with US President Donald Trump at the White House.

-December 10, 2017 - Abbas cancels meeting with US Vice President Mike Pence following President Trump's recognition of Jerusalem as the capital of Israel.
+December 10, 2017 - Abbas cancels a meeting with US Vice President Mike Pence following Trump's recognition of Jerusalem as the capital of Israel.

+April 30, 2018 - Abbas speaks at the opening of the Palestinian National Council remarking that the Holocaust was driven not by anti-semitism, but by the financial activities of European Jews.
+He apologizes a few days later.

+May 28, 2018 - Is released from the hospital after being treated for pneumonia.